amrutprabhu/amrutprabhu.github.io/data/blog/2021/distributed-tracing-spring-boot-opentracing-jaeger.md

 # Introduction

 Jaeger is an open-source distributed tracing mechanism that helps to trace requests in distributed systems.
-It is based on [opentracing](https://opentracing.io/) specification and is a part of the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).
+It is based on [OpenTracing](https://opentracing.io/) specifications and is a part of the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).

 I have explained some key concepts of tracing in my previous article “[Distributed Tracing With Spring Cloud Sleuth](https://refactorfirst.com/distributed-tracing-with-spring-cloud-sleuth)”.